 - Videos in educational apps like Coursera and Skillshare

-Sure, nobody likes deleting their photos, because those are memories and people keep them for a reason.
-But most libraries have a fair amount of photos that are useless clutter, not memorable shots.
-For example:
+Sure, nobody likes deleting their photos, because those are memories and you keep them for a reason.
+But most iPhones have a fair amount of photos that are useless clutter, not memorable shots.

-We do recommend you to take a look at your Camera Roll and delete those, because not only will it save you some storage, but it will also make the photo collection on your iPhone cleaner and easier to navigate.
-That can be time-consuming, but with an app like Gemini Photos you can speed up and automate your cleanup.
-Try it out, it’s free to download on the App Store.
+We do recommend you give your Camera Roll a cleanup — not only will it save you some storage, but it will also make the photo collection on your iPhone cleaner and easier to navigate.
+That can be time-consuming, but with an app like an app like Gemini Photos you'll be done way faster.

 That’s it, hope this helped you understand the confusing Other data – Documents and Data – app cache relationship and clean up your iPhone a little bit.
 Be sure to come back to this checklist every once in a while to keep your iPhone clean.